Dining diktat sparks row in West Bengal; it is an old circular, says Mamata

 According to a circular, dated June 25, "In reference to the no:1173-MD/15011/10/2017: dt: 14/06/09 received from the Special Secretary, Ma & ME Department, Government of West Bengal, you are requested to send the names of the Government/Government aided schools having minority students more than 70 percent."

-Reacting to the government's move, Bengal BJP president Dilip Ghosh said the initiative passed by the Trinamool supremo, questioning the 'discrimination' between students on the 'basis of religion'
+Reacting to the government's move, Bengal BJP president Dilip Ghosh said the initiative passed by the Trinamool supremo, questioning the 'discrimination' between students on the 'basis of religion'.

 Calling it 'another conspiracy', Ghosh asked if there is some other 'malafide motive' behind the segregation.